 - Trim ¼ to ⅓ off tops, just enough that artichokes can be set upside-down.

-- Fill large pot with enough water that base of artichokes can stand in water about ⅓ of the way up.
+- Fill large pot with enough water that base of artichokes can stand in water about ⅓ of the way up, or set artichokes atop a steamer insert in a pan with a shallow level of water.

 - Place artichokes in pot standing on their tops.

-- Simmer until mostly cooked, about 30 minutes (varies depending on size of artichoke).
+- Simmer until cooked, 20-30 minutes if cut in half, 30 minutes or more whole (varies depending on size of artichoke).

 - Remove from pot, let stand upside-down for a while to drain water and cool.